a-balakmet/citro_byte_lib/README.md

 Helper to get and set values in Shared Preferences.

+CBDataProvider is a class that returns some widely used data.

+BaseController is an abstract class with base method to set-up stream and launch network loading.

 ## Usage

 To use this package add in pubspec.yaml below dependencies the following lines: